oscal-compass/compliance-trestle/docs/trestle_author.md

     > trestle author docs validate -tn my_task_name

-    This will take this `TRESTLE_ROOT/.trestle/author/my_task_name/template.md` template and validate all markdown files here: `TRESTLE_ROOT/my_task_name/*.md`.
+    This will take the `TRESTLE_ROOT/.trestle/author/my_task_name/template.md` template and validate all markdown files here: `TRESTLE_ROOT/my_task_name/*.md`.

-    This will validate that markdown body in the document is valid against the template.
+    Running the command will validate that markdown body in the document is valid against the template.
 Please note that by default the header will **not** be validated.
     See extra options for more validation options.
 To learn more on what exactly is validated please refer to `Documents Structural Enforcement` section in this document.

     #### Extra options